Slovenian PrvaLiga: Format

 PrvaLiga is contested on a round-robin basis.
 Each team play against each other four times, twice at home and twice away, for a total of 36 rounds.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked according to the total sum of points and if two teams are tied, head-to-head score is used as the first classification criteria.
-At the end of the season, the top three clubs qualify for the UEFA Champions League and the UEFA Europa Conference League qualifying rounds, with the ninth-placed team being qualified for the relegation play-offs and the bottom one being relegated to the Slovenian Second League.
+At the end of the season, the top three clubs qualify for the UEFA Champions League and the UEFA Conference League qualifying rounds, with the ninth-placed team being qualified for the relegation play-offs and the bottom one being relegated to the Slovenian Second League.

 The current system is in use since 2005.
 Between 1993 and 1995, a regular double round-robin format with 16 clubs was used, before being replaced with the current ten-club system for three seasons until 1998.
 Triple round-robin with twelve clubs and two direct relegations was then used between 1998 and 2003.
 In the next two seasons, in 2003–04 and 2004–05, the league was divided into the championship and relegation groups after the end of the regular season.